Are painkillers also killing your hearing?

 Frequent use may be a preventable contributor to hearing loss.

 When you think of risk factors for hearing loss, over-the-counter painkillers probably aren't among them.
 But a Harvard study published in a recent issue of the American Journal of Epidemiology suggests that frequent use of ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) may be an important contributor.
 In the study, women who took the pain relievers at least twice a week were at a greater risk for hearing loss, and more frequent usage increased the risk by up to 24%.
 The findings are similar to a study of men and hearing loss, although aspirin was also found to contribute to risk in that study.

-Frequent and long-term use of pain relievers, such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol), may be a risk factor for hearing loss.
-Researchers say the pain relievers may damage the cochlea, the snail-shaped hearing mechanism in the inner ear.
-Ibuprofen can reduce blood flow to the cochlea, which could result in cellular damage and cell death.
-Acetaminophen may deplete the antioxidant glutathione, which protects the cochlea from damage.
-It’s important to take these medications mindfully and to limit their use as much as possible.
+Researchers speculate that the pain relievers may be damaging the cochlea, the snail-shaped hearing mechanism in your inner ear.
+"Ibuprofen can reduce blood flow to the cochlea, which could result in cellular damage and cell death.
+Acetaminophen may deplete the antioxidant glutathione, which protects the cochlea from damage," says study author Dr. Sharon Curhan, an instructor in medicine at Harvard Medical School.